Sign API for Norwegian BankID

 Support for multiple signers

-Note that all signers must use the same signing method.
-It is not possible to mix signing methods.
+All signers must use the same signing method.
+It is not possible to mix signing methods (e.g., combining Norwegian BankID PKI signing and authentication-based signing) within the same document collection.

 API reference